 - The Chair will adjourn the meeting to allow for the commencement of the public forum. - The public forum will commence where speakers will address the council.
-This will be followed by the acknowledgement of written submissions (if any), tabling of petitions (if any), special presentations (if any) and questions on notice (if any). - Petitions must be submitted to the GM as per the requirements of Council's Petition Policy and Questions on Notice must be submitted to the GM in line with instructions on Council's website.
-Reponses to questions will be tabled at subsequent public forums and be published on Council's website. - Questions on Notice that are related to content discussed at Councillor Workshops will not be accepted as workshop content, apart from the information published on Council's website and in the business paper, remains confidential. - Once all items in the public forum have been dealt with, the Chair will close the public forum and reconvene the Council meeting to deal with the remaining items within the order of business as set out in this Code.
+This will be followed by the tabling of petitions (if any) and questions on notice (if any). - Petitions must be submitted to the CEO as per the requirements of Council's Petition Policy and Questions on Notice must be submitted to the CEO by email or letter.
+Reponses to questions will be tabled at subsequent public forums and be published on Council's website.

+- Workshop content, apart from the information published on Council's website and in business papers, remains confidential and questions on notice that are related to content discussed at Councillor Workshops will not be accepted. - Once all items in the public forum have been dealt with, then the Chair will reconvene the Council meeting and deal with the remaining items within the Order of Business as set out in this Code.